-Eggier than its bread pudding sibling, strata can be served as a main course for a brunch or a casual supper.
-We like to make a version with tender asparagus and leeks and salty bits of prosciutto when the days get warmer in spring, or with sauteed kale or chard in fall and winter.
+Eggier than its bread pudding sibling, strata is a delicious make-ahead breakfast or brunch for a crowd.
+Use whatever vegetable is in season, such as tender asparagus and leeks in spring, zucchini in summer, and sauteed greens or butternut squash in fall and winter.
 Como, Peasant and Sourdough work especially well for this dish.

 Makes 10 to 12 servings